Brand Reputation Optimization is a new term I am coining. I plan to publish a more detailed white paper as well.

-Brand Reputation Optimization (BRO for the acronym lovers!) refers to how an organization best positions its brand for long-term sustainability and success.
-Success in this case refers both to the bottom line and to applying socially responsible business practices sometime referred to as corporate social responsibility.
-Since the web is now the preferred method by which people receive and digest information, BRO focuses primarily on online practices though it often complements, or is a catalyst for offline engagement.
+A brand’s success can refer both to the bottom line ($) and to socially responsible business practices, or corporate social responsibility.
+Since the web is now the preferred method by which people receive and digest information, brand reputation optimization focuses largely on online practices, often as a catalyst for offline engagement.

-Search Engine Optimization (SEO) taught us that we can be proactive in helping people to discover companies and information online.
-However, now that every company has established an online presence, and given that the internet is increasingly the medium by which people receive their information (thus evolving their perceptions and first impressions) the ‘key test’ becomes that of brand distinction and differentiation.
-As it turns out, like search engine optimization there are best practices and concrete actions that can be taken to distinguish and optimize your brand.
+Search Engine Optimization (SEO) has taught us to be proactive in helping people to discover business information online.
+However, now that every company has established an online presence, and given that the internet is increasingly the medium by which people receive their information, the key to success moves into one of differentiation.
+Branding will be paramount to win the next evolution of customer mindshare and share of wallet.
+And just like search engine optimization, there will be new best practices, skills and actions that will be central to this optimization.

-Brand Reputation Optimization has two central applications: Internal and External.
-Traditionally (and bound to continue going forward) is the primary focus of brand optimization on the external (such as interactions with media, the public and customers).
-Still it is important to reiterate that brands are in fact internally driven.
-If an organization’s own people to do not believe in the underlying objectives and ethics, the brand will never flourish.
+Brand reputation optimization is both Internal and External.
+Traditionally the primary focus of brand building relied on external interactions (interactions with media, the public and customers).
+But the best brands are internally driven.
+If an organization’s employees and customers do not believe in the underlying objectives and ethics, the brand will not flourish.

 Like this blog?
 Subscribe by RSS